+You may wish to make Bristol Airport accident claims for injuries sustained at work.
 Employees can be injured in accidents at airports just like passengers can, and in some cases, they may be more at risk when carrying out certain tasks.
 As we have highlighted above, there are some more obvious causes of accidents to those who work in air transport, which include lifting and handling, as well as slip and trip accidents.

 An airport employer has a duty of care to ensure that employees are all appropriately trained and have the correct safety equipment to complete their job safely.
 Employers must also take measures to ensure that all equipment used to complete tasks have been regularly inspected and repaired or replaced where necessary.
 If they breach the duty of care they have to you as an employee then it may be possible for you to make a claim for any harm suffered.